Skip to content

 ignore-names#

-A list of names to ignore when considering pep8-naming violations.
+A list of names (or patterns) to ignore when considering pep8-naming violations.

 Default value: ["setUp", "tearDown", "setUpClass", "tearDownClass", "setUpModule", "tearDownModule", "asyncSetUp", "asyncTearDown", "setUpTestData", "failureException", "longMessage", "maxDiff"]